PySimpleGUI/PySimpleGUI/docs/index.md

 ### Methods

-`DrawLine` - draws a point, line, circle, oval, arc, rectangle, text

-`DrawImage` - places an image onto the graph

-`Erase` - erases entire graph

-`Update` - changes background color

-`Move` - moves everything an x,y direction

-`MoveFigure` - moves an individual figure by some delta

-`RelocateFigure` - moves figure to an absolute location

-`DeleteFigure` - delete an individual figure

-All of the Drawing methods return a "***figure***" that can be used move and delete the figure
+All of the Drawing methods return a "***figure***" that can be used move and delete the drawn figure.

 Draws a line from one point to another point using USER'S coordinates.
 Can set the color and width of line